HachemZarrad/MarvelHero/Readme.md

 ## Execution
  Note that you need Expo application installed on either your physical device or emulator

 ```bash
   yarn test
 ```

 ## Environment Variables

- To simplify execution of my task Environment variables are stored in networking.js file but in a real world project, you will need to create network.env file in the workspace root and then add the following environment variables to your it.
+ To simplify execution of my task Environment variables are stored in networking.js file but in a real world project, you will need to create network.env file in the workspace root and then add the following environment variables to it.

 `HASH` : md5(timestamp+PrivateKey+PublicKey)